Kit Chan: Career

 In 2011, Chan released her first studio album Re-interpreting Kit Chan (重譯 陳潔儀) since 2004 and staged two solo concerts in collaboration with the Singapore Chinese Orchestra at Esplanade Concert Hall, as the anchor performance of the Huayi Chinese Festival of Arts 2011.
 In the same year, she held her three-night solo concert The Music Room at the Marina Bay Sands Grand Theater.
 Also in 2011, Chan worked with Nexus, Ministry of Defence as Creative Director for the Total Defence "Home – Keeping It Together" Campaign 2011.
 She was also executive producer for the remake of the Home MV, which featured 39 local artistes spanning different genres, eras and races, including Max Surin, Dick Lee, Taufik Batisah, JJ Lin, and Stefanie Sun.
 She wrote the theme song 倔强 for the MediaCorp Channel 8 anniversary drama Devotion, which won Best Drama Theme Song award at the 2012 Star Awards.
 Concerts themed An Enchanted Evening with Chiu Tsang Hei (傾城) were also held in Hong Kong.

 In 2014, Chan performed in her first leading film role in Jason Lai's Miss J Contemplates Her Choice as the titular Miss J, who offers advice to callers on a radio talk show.
 The film premiered at the Singapore International Film Festival in December.
 In 2014, Chan reportedly underwent a surgical procedure that left her barely able to speak, however she completed her 'Spellbound' concert eventually in 2015 at Star Theatre.
-She also participated China reality singing contest I Am A Singer where Chinese critic Deng Ke remarked that Kit Chan can't sing.
+She also participated in China reality singing contest I Am A Singer where Chinese critic Deng Ke remarked that Kit Chan can't sing.
 She announced her retirement from performing at the National Day Parades in 2015 after making her last NDP performance.
 In 2015, she sang the theme song for Channel 8 Blockbuster The Dream Makers II.

 In July 2016, she released her first album of original material in 12 years, titled The Edge of Paradise (天堂边缘).
 In September, Chan ended her Spellbound concert tour with a finale at Singapore Indoor Stadium to a 7,000-strong audience.

 In 2018, Chan marked her 25th anniversary as a singer with an acoustic live sessions album in which she also penned the lyrics for the title track “A Time for Everything”.
 She also staged “25 Years On: A Time For Everything” concerts in Singapore and Taipei.

 Chan has published a collection of her English poems, Cork out of my Head, in 2000 in Taiwan, I Write a Page in 2000 in Singapore, and a fiction book (together with her friend, Siew Fern Yong) titled Cathy and Jodie: The Princess and the Flea.